 Hospitals and medical care facilities can afford to staff nurses because staffing nurses equals higher patient satisfaction, which in turn equals more patients choosing your facility for their care.

 Can’t Afford More Nurses?

 You can with nurse staffing factoring.
 If your medical facility or hospital works with a vendor management system to bring in nurses and manage payroll, you qualify for nurse staffing factoring.

-PRN Funding is the nursing staffing factoring expert.
+PRN Funding is the nurse staffing factoring expert.
 We’ll work with your company personally to ensure success through alternative funding.
-Call us to speak with one of our factoring experts, or if you prefer, fill out the form below to get a free online nursing staffing factoring quote.
+Call us to speak with one of our factoring experts, or if you prefer, fill out an online form to get a nursing staffing factoring quote.